Sunday, April 22, 2012

 Hero

-Ex hitman Quarry, using name Jack Gibson
+Ex-hitman Quarry, using the name Jack Gibson

 Location